 TIRZ Annual Credit Amount.
-The City has agreed to use TIRZ Revenues generated from the TIRZ to offset a portion of each Assessed Property's Assessment and Annual Installment.
+The City has agreed to use TIRZ Revenues generated from the District within the TIRZ to offset a portion of each Assessed Property's Assessment and Annual Installment.
 The Annual Installment for each Assessed Property shall be calculated by taking into consideration any TIRZ Annual Credit Amount applicable to the Assessed Property.
-Pursuant to the Service and Assessment Plan, TIRZ Revenues collected for each tax year will be used to calculate the TIRZ Annual Credit Amount to be applied to the Annual Installment that will be billed in the following year (e.g., TIRZ Revenues collected for the tax year 2019 shall be applied as the TIRZ Annual Credit Amount applicable to Annual Installments to be billed in 2020), and such Annual Credit Amount will be derived only from the City ad valorem property taxes but in no event shall the TIRZ Annual Credit Amount exceed the Maximum TIRZ Annual Credit Amount as set forth in the Service and Assessment Plan.
+Pursuant to the Service and Assessment Plan, TIRZ Revenues collected for each tax year within the District will be used to calculate the TIRZ Annual Credit Amount to be applied to the Annual Installment that will be billed in the following year (e.g., TIRZ Revenues collected from within the District for the tax year 2019 shall be applied as the TIRZ Annual Credit Amount applicable to Annual Installments to be billed in 2020), and such TIRZ Annual Credit Amount will be derived only from the City ad valorem property taxes in the District but in no event shall the TIRZ Annual Credit Amount exceed the Maximum TIRZ Annual Credit Amount for residential property and retail property respectively, as set forth in the Service and Assessment Plan.

-The "Maximum TIRZ Annual Credit Amount" applicable to each Assessed Property was calculated so that the net total of the Assessment and the ad valorem taxes on the Assessed Property did not produce an equivalent tax rate which exceeds the competitive, composite equivalent ad valorem tax rate taking into consideration (i) the tax rates of all applicable taxing units and (ii) the equivalent tax rate of the Annual Installments of the Assessments based on assumed value of a home in the District at the time of the sale of Bonds after application of the Maximum TIRZ Annual Credit Amount (the "Targeted Net Average Annual Installment.")
+The "Maximum TIRZ Annual Credit Amount" applicable to each Assessed Property was calculated so that the net total of the Assessment and the ad valorem taxes on the Assessed Property did not produce an equivalent tax rate which exceeds the competitive, composite equivalent ad valorem tax rate taking into consideration (i) the tax rates of all applicable taxing units and (ii) the equivalent tax rate of the Annual Installments of the Assessments based on assumed buildout values in the District at the time the Assessment Ordinance is approved after application of the Maximum TIRZ Annual Credit Amount (the "Targeted Net Average Annual Installment.")
 See "APPENDIX C - Form of the Service and Assessment Plan."
 TIRZ Revenues are not pledged as security for the Bonds under the Indenture.
 The Maximum TIRZ Annual Credit Amounts are shown in the following table: